microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-01.md

 ![Email alert received](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image32.png)

-If you re-run the stress test keep in mind, you will need to delete the tpcc DB and re-create it.
+If you re-run the stress test keep in mind, you will need to delete the `tpcc` DB and re-create it.

 ### Generate load on the Virtual Machine Scale Set

-Now you need to generate load on your VMSS to do this in the repo you cloned navigate to the folder called **loadscripts** under the **sources** folder and copy the **cpuGenLoadwithPS.ps1** script to both instances running in the Scale Set and run them.
+Now you need to generate load on your VMSS.
+To do this, in the repo you cloned navigate to the `Student/Resources/Challenge-01` folder and copy the `**cpuGenLoadwithPS.ps1**` script to both instances running in the Scale Set and run them.

 > **Tip:** This may be a bit of a challenge to those not used to working with a scale set.
-If you just grabed the public IP address and then RDP to it.
+If you just grabbed the public IP address and then RDP to it.
 You will end up on one of the instances but because you are going through the Load Balancer, you cannot control which one.
 Or can you?

 If you look at the configuration of the LB in the bicep code, it is configured with an inbound NAT rule that will map starting at port 50000 to each instance in the Scale Set.
 So if you should RDP using the Public_IP:5000x for instance 1 and PIP:5000y for instance 2.